Vassil17/DLReproducibilityProject/blog.md

 <p>

-The second table (shown below) corresponds to the small shift in domain.
+Table 2 (shown below) corresponds to the small shift in domain.
 Note how, compared to the previous the table, the network shows high adaptability which is intuitive as the change is not as drastic.
 We present this table as when performing our own experiments we will use this for comparison given in our experiments we looked at adaptability between different cities.

+<p style="text-align: center;">Table 2: Small domain shift, trained on real cities tested on different real cities</p>
 <p>
 <img src="https://i.imgur.com/rWHatBT.png" width="639" height="109" />